MattZ-2051/infinite-ui-v2-legacy/README.md

 To enforce a common style guide we use [Prettier](https://prettier.io).

-To only check for un-formatted files, run `pnpm format:check`.

-In order, to formats all files, run `pnpm format`.
+In order to format all files, run `pnpm format`.

 ### Linting